-Celebrating over 90 years of service, Citrus College is located in Glendora in the foothills of the San Gabriel Mountains, approximately twenty-five miles northeast of metropolitan Los Angeles.
+Celebrating over 100 years of service, Citrus College is located in Glendora in the foothills of the San Gabriel Mountains, approximately twenty-five miles northeast of metropolitan Los Angeles.
 The college has the distinction of being the oldest community college in Los Angeles County and the fifth oldest in the state.

-In July 1961, the Citrus Community College District was created to include the Azusa and Glendora unified school districts.
+In July 1961, the Citrus Community College District was created to include the Azusa and Glendora Unified School Districts.
 In 1967, the district expanded to include the Claremont, Duarte and Monrovia school districts.

-Classes are offered on a 16-week calendar (fall and spring semesters), as well as in a variety of non-traditional scheduling options -- six-week winter intersession, evenings, late start and early end, summer sessions, and optional class formats, such as distance education online courses and distance education integrated classes.
+Today, Citrus College occupies a 104-acre campus, and offers classes on a 16-week calendar (fall and spring semesters), as well as a variety of non-traditional scheduling options -- winter session, evenings, summer sessions, and optional class formats, such as hybrid and online education courses.